Strongly dipolar molecular Bose-Einstein condensates: From few- to many-body physics: Experimental path to BEC

 MW shielding itself still requires relatively strong microwave fields.
 For the MW-field generation various types of antennas can be used depending on the wavelength and accessibility of the experimental setup.
 So far, individual helical antennas \cite{Schindewolf2022}, helical antenna arrays \cite{Anderegg2021}, dual-feed waveguide antennas \cite{Lin2023,Chen2023}, and combinations of full-wave loop antennas \cite{Yuan2023,Bigagli2023,Shi2025DAMOP} have been used to generate circular polarized MWs, while individual loop antennas can add linear polarized MWs \cite{Bigagli2024,Shi2025DAMOP}.

 However, waveguide and loop antennas have poor directionality.
 To realize high field strengths it is thus desirable to place the molecules in the near field of these antennas.
 Helical antennas that are operated in axial mode have, in contrast, enhanced directionality, which scales with the number of turns of their helix \cite{Kraus1949}.
-They are particularly well suited for short wavelengths (e.g., CaF, AlF, YO).
-MW-field focusing through curved mirrors is another option if the wavelength is much shorter than the metallic openings and structures surrounding the molecules.
-At long wavelengths (e.g., RbCs, RbSr), the antenna designs discussed so far will likely become too large.
+They are particularly well suited for \cred{short MW wavelengths corresponding to rotational transitions of molecules with large rotational constants} (e.g., CaF, AlF, YO).
+MW-field focusing through curved mirrors is another option if the wavelength is much shorter than the metallic openings and structures surrounding the molecules. \cred{At long wavelengths corresponding to molecules with smaller rotational constants} (e.g., RbCs, RbSr), the antenna designs discussed so far will likely become too large.
 In this case, high field strength might be achievable in the near field of electrodes that surround the molecules.
 In-vacuum MW cavities~\cite{Dunseith2015} could provide another way to maximize field strengths.

 For MW shielding, the induced dipoles of the molecules are synced by the MW field.
 However, phase noise at detunings comparable to $\Omega_\text{eff}$ can couple the dressed states $\ket{+}$ and $\ket{-}$.
 This effectively leads to decoherence of the rotational superposition and results in unshielded inelastic collisions.
 While the inelastic loss mechanism is a two-body process, the time signature is dominated by one-body decoherence with a decay rate of $\Omega^2 S_\phi(\Omega_\text{eff})/2$, where $S_\phi(\Omega_\text{eff})$ is the single-sideband phase noise \cite{Anderegg2021,Chen2023PhD}.
 To reach one-body lifetimes of more than $10$\,s one typically requires $S_\phi(\Omega_\text{eff}) < -170\,\text{dBc}/\text{Hz}$.
 Given that state-of-the-art MW sources have typically phase-noise levels of $-160\,\text{dBc}/\text{Hz}$ at a detuning of $10$\,MHz and that Johnson--Nyquist noise is about $-174\,\text{dBm}/\text{Hz}$ at room temperature, it has become an established method to use MW bandpass filters in combination with low-gain high-power amplifiers as output stage \cite{Bigagli2024,Biswas2025,Lin2023}.